 Multi-state operations require policy-by-policy review, not a single assessment.
 The filing status patchwork means you can’t assume consistent coverage across your portfolio.
 The endorsement attached to your New York policy may be different from what’s on your Texas policy, and the difference may be material.

-The Hamilton filing is worth watching as a directional indicator.
-The specialty AI coverage market is developing, but it’s developing around the assumption that insureds can document their deployments.
-The same documentation that makes an exclusion negotiable is the documentation that makes a sublimit application possible.
+The new standalone AI products are worth watching as a directional indicator.
+The specialty AI coverage market is developing fast, but it’s developing around the assumption that insureds can document their deployments.
+The same documentation that makes an exclusion negotiable is the documentation that makes a standalone AI policy underwritable.
 Those two paths converge in the same place.

 There’s a reason we read the filings rather than the headlines.
 The headlines tell you to panic or to dismiss.
 The filings tell you something more useful: exactly what carriers need to see before they’ll change the conversation.
 That’s the actual signal.
 That’s where the work is.

 The market is solving an information problem, not making a permanent judgment about AI as a category of risk.
 The carriers that are filing exclusions are buying time.
-The ones that are filing sublimits are telling you what comes next.
+The ones that are writing standalone AI coverage are telling you what comes next.
 Neither group is saying AI is uninsurable.
 They’re saying they can’t price uncertainty, and uncertainty is what you have when you can’t see what you’re insuring.
 That’s a very specific thing to say, and it has a very specific remedy.

 Reading the filings carefully doesn’t tell you that everything is fine or that everything is alarming.
 It tells you something more useful than either: it tells you exactly what the conversation looks like from the other side of the underwriting desk, and what would need to change for that conversation to go differently.